Lyon, France is famous for its bouchon restaurants. In the southern states of the US, we call it “home cooking.”

 Lyon Bouchons

 Bouchon gastronomes in Lyon were where the silk merchants frequently ate during the day.
-Now there are so many restaurants that serve bouchon there is a rating system to help differentiate the “authentic” from the “tourist-traps.”
+Now, so many restaurants serve bouchon, and there is a rating system to help differentiate the “authentic” from the “tourist traps.”

-Bouchon de l’Opera is a little restaurant with a big heart.
-When I arrived without reservations I was seated at one of the two small tables the owner’s wife designated as “unreserved.”
-Looking around, it was obvious all the other settings were for groups of six or more.
-Soon the place was filled with couples and friends who seemed to know the place well as a friendly stop after work.
+The little Bouchon restaurant I visited may have been small, but it had a big heart.
+When I arrived without reservations, I was seated at one of the two small tables the owner’s wife designated as “unreserved.”
+Looking around, it was apparent all the other settings were for groups of six or more.
+Soon, the place was filled with couples and friends who seemed to know the place well as a friendly stop after work.

 Decorations in the homey cafe are vintage kitchenware with a big emphasis on “piggy” collectibles.

-There were only two people working in the restaurant — the owner/chef and his wife.
+Only two people were working in the restaurant — the owner/chef and his wife.

 The chef was chopping away on salad fixings, then he’d turn to stir a pot on the stove.
 It was all open to view if you peered into the back.

-His wife was scurrying around the front of the house with menus and carafes of water and house wine.
+His wife was scurrying around the front of the house with menus, carafes of water, and house wine.

-“English menu?” she asked, figuring quickly that the tall blonde she’d seated didn’t appear to be French.
+“English menu?” she asked, quickly figuring the tall blonde she’d seated wasn’t French.

 Yes!
 I ordered the Bouchon de l’Opera salad…